-The Committee are recommended :
+The Council is recommended :

-- To note the implications of this updated financial forecast, and to also note that this update report will be presented to the Council meeting on 14th December 2015; - 2.
-With regards to the Accommodation Project: - a) To recommend to Council the establishment of an Accommodation Project Reserve to ensure continued delivery of the accommodation project; - b) To recommend to Council the approval of a transfer into the Accommodation Project Reserve in the sum of £504k to be funded from favourable in-year revenue budget variances in 2015/16; - c) To recommend to Council the approval of capital virements in the total sum of £310,000 from Phase 7 of the Accommodation Project capital scheme to fund Phases 4 and 5 of the works (£280k to be vired into Phase 4 and £30k into Phase 5); and - d) To note that a further report will be presented to a later meeting of this Committee which will provide full details of the proposed works in relation to the next phases of the scheme, and which will request approval to enter into contractual agreements to deliver those works.
+- 1. To note the implications of this updated financial forecast; and - 2.
+With regards to the Accommodation Project, to note that the Finance and Democracy Committee considered the financing of the project at its meeting of 30th November 2015 and recommends to Council: - a) To approve the establishment of an Accommodation Project Reserve to ensure continued delivery of the accommodation project; - b) To approve a transfer into the Accommodation Project Reserve in the sum of £504k to be funded from favourable in-year revenue budget variances in 2015/16; - c) To approve of capital virements in the total sum of £310,000 from Phase 7 of the Accommodation Project capital scheme to fund Phases 4 and 5 of the works (£280k to be vired into Phase 4 and £30k into Phase 5); and - d) To note that a further report will be presented to a later meeting of the Finance and Democracy Committee which will provide full details of the proposed works in relation to the next phases of the scheme, and which will request approval to enter into contractual agreements to deliver those works.

-CORPORATE PRIORITIES To Promote the Enhancement of The Natural & Built Environment (Place) ٧ To Encourage Cohesive Communities (People) ٧ To Promote a Thriving Economy (Prosperity) V To Meet Expectations of our Customers (Performance) ٧
+CORPORATE PRIORITIES To Promote the Enhancement of The Natural & Built Environment (Place) ٧ To Encourage Cohesive Communities (People) ٧ To Promote a Thriving Economy (Prosperity) ٧ To Meet Expectations of our Customers (Performance) ٧